 Know who you want to target.
-For example, if you are planning to target the college or the student crowd, they would prefer a quirky establishment, with funky interiors and prices which is easier on the pockets.
+For example, if you are planning to target the college or the student crowd, they would prefer a quirky establishment, with funky interiors and prices which is more comfortable on the pockets.
 On the contrary, if you are planning to target families or upper-class crowd, then you must go for a fine dining establishment, with prices relatively higher which the targeted crowd won’t mind to pitch in.
-According to the clientele you are planning to attract you can mould your restaurant’s concept to suit their type.
+According to the clientele you are planning to attract you can mold your restaurant’s concept to suit their type.

 6. Choose a Concept that Goes with Your Location

 Your location will have a massive effect on choosing the most effective restaurant concept.
 If you decide to open a restaurant in a hipster and a student-centric neighborhood, you may open a more quirky and youth-oriented establishment, whereas if you are in a corporate office area where people dine out to have business meetings, you can go for a posh establishment with basic colors and classy interiors.